Making STEM accessible

 We are grateful to our partners that support the course programme to help make the course places affordable for more students.
 Some partners offer additional funded places on courses, helping us to give more young people the opportunity to attend.

-The Dr Cosby Smallpeice bursary is funded by the Trust, with a commitment to offer 10% of places fully funded on courses.
+The Dr Cosby Smallpeice bursary is funded by the Trust, with a commitment to offer 10% of places fully funded on all courses.

 Whether funded by The Trust or our partners, places are limited and are offered on a first-come-first-served basis.